-$$N(d{xy}) = N_0 \text{ weight}(d{xy}) e^{-\text{slope } \cdot d{xy}}, \tag{1}$$ where d{xy} is the minimum distance of the hits in the precision plane (xy).
+$$N(d{xy}) = N_0 \text{ weight}(d{xy}) e^{-\alpha \cdot d{xy}}, \tag{1}$$ where d{xy} is the minimum distance of the hits in the precision plane (xy).

-The slope and N_0 - normalisation - are left free in the per track fit, the weights for the B=0 and 1 T data are fixed using the whole data set.
+The slope α and N_0 - normalisation - are left free in the per track fit.
+The weights for the B=0 and 1 T data are fixed using the whole data set.

 The test beam data provide a dE/dx or dN/dx measurement for electrons.
 The data were also used to perform a measurement of the response of a minimum ionising particle (MIP) - here defined as a particle that produced 70% of the electron dE/dx.
-By dropping 30% of the hits associated to the track and applying the two methods, the response of a MIP could be measured and the linearity of the methods tested.
+By dropping 30% of the hits associated to the track and applying the two methods, the response of a MIP was measured and the linearity of the methods tested.

 The relative resolution is defined as the r.m.s. of the distribution divided 109 by the mean and the results are shown in Table 1.
 The resolution of the B =110 1 T data is about 40% better than the B = 0 T data.
 This is consistent with 111 the smaller fluctuations that are present in the distributions of the number of hits per chip in the B = 1 T data [3].
 The template fit method has in the B=1 T data a 20% better performance than the dE/dx truncation method.
 114 One might argue that with more diffusion the results from the template fit 115 method will move more towards the results of the dE/dx truncation method.
-Note however that the diffusion contribution to the track resolution in the 1 T data is already sizable compared to the pixel size and varies between 118 $85-150 \ \mu \text{m}$.
+Note however that the diffusion contribution to the track resolution in the 1 T data is already sizeable compared to the pixel size and varies between 118 $85-150 \ \mu \text{m}$.
 119

-The results for the 1 T data are shown in Fig. 1 for electrons and MIPs for the dE/dx truncation and template fit methods.
-The unit of the fitted slope is inverse (pixel) distance, as is clear from the formula in Eq.
-1. The linearity - defined as the mean MIP response divided by the mean electron response divided by 0.7 - was measured to be 1.03 for method 1 and 1.07 for method 2.
-This value is slightly different from 1, and can be corrected for by scaling the expected values for different particles as a function of the measured momentum.
+The results for the 1 T data are shown in Fig. 1, for electrons and MIPs and for the dE/dx truncation and template fit methods.
+The unit of the

+Table 1: dE/dx or dN/dx relative resolution for different methods and data sets fitted slope is inverse pixel, as is clear from the formula in Eq.
+1. The linearity - defined as the mean MIP response divided by the mean electron response divided by 0.7 - was measured to be 1.03 for method 1 and 1.07 for the template fit method.
+This value is slightly different from 1, and can be corrected by scaling the expected values for different particles as a function of the measured momentum.